 WAC 392-121-249 Definition—Accredited institution of higher education.
 As used in this chapter, “accredited institution of higher education” means an institution of higher education that has been accredited by a national or regional accrediting association recognized by the Washington student achievement council and the secretary of the U. S. Department of Education pursuant to WAC 181-78A-010(7).

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.

 . . .